mph-/lcapy/doc/tutorial.rst

 The general form for a net is:

-    component-name positive-node negative-node value
+    component-name positive-node negative-node arg1 [arg2 etc.]

-If `value` is not specified then it is assigned a symbolic name specified by `component-name`.
+If no args are specified then the component value is assigned a symbolic name specified by `component-name`.
+Note, positive current flows from `positive-node` to `negative-node`.

 The component type is specified by the first letter(s) of `component-name`.
 For example,

-- V DC voltage source
+- V voltage source

-- Vdc DC voltage source

-- Vac AC voltage source

-- I DC current source (current flows from `positive-node` to `negative-node`)
+- I current source

-- Idc DC current source

-- Iac AC current source

 - R resistor